 In court proceedings, it was revealed that Ridsdale had assaulted victims in toilet stalls, showers, and even in the confessional.
 He had allegedly carried a jar of Vaseline to his car where he assaulted a boy.
 Another victim had to undergo anal surgery after he was sodomized by Ridsdale.

 In 1996, the year Pell was appointed Archbishop of Melbourne (he served as Auxiliary from 1987-1996) in an effort to address the growing problem of sexual abuse by priests, Archbishop Pell created the “Melbourne Response.”
-The Melbourne Response included the following: an independent commission to inquire into allegations of sexual abuse, free counselling and professional support service for the victims, and the establishment of a compensation panel, which gives the Archdiocese recommendations on making payments to victims; payments were initially capped at $50,000 and have since been raised to $75,000.
+The Melbourne Response included the following: an independent commission to inquire into allegations of sexual abuse, free counselling and professional support services for the victims, and the establishment of a compensation panel, which gives the Archdiocese recommendations on making payments to victims; payments were initially capped at $50,000 and have since been raised to $75,000.
 For those victims who did not want to participate in the Archdiocese compensation plan, the Melbourne Response included this admonition:

 Complainants remain free to use the normal court processes if they do not wish to avail themselves of the compensation panel process.
 In that event they should expect that the proceedings will continue to be strenuously defended.
 Any claimant coming before the panel will be informed of their right to refuse the ex gratia payment being offered and to pursue their claim in the civil courts.
 They will also be informed that the Archbishop and the Archdiocese will continue to defend claims in the courts on all bases.